 Brief: HARM is an anti-radiation, air-to-surface missile highly effective against enemy ground radar.
 AGM-88 is a joint USAF-Navy weapon, carried by SEAD-dedicated F-16CJs.
 AGM-88B is equipped with erasable and electronically programmable read-only memory, permitting in-field changes to missile memory.
 The AGM-88C is the current production model with a more lethal warhead.
 Raytheon began a HARM Control Section Mod (HCSM) in 2013 to convert current models to more precise AGM-88Fs incorporating improved GPS/INS guidance, anti-countermeasure performance, and reduced risk of collateral damage.
-The Navy is further retrofitting its missiles with advanced networking, digital homing, and terminal millimeter-wave radar seeker, resulting in the AGM-88G Advanced Anti-Radiation Guided Missile (AARGM).
+The Navy is further retrofitting its missiles with advanced networking, digital homing, and terminal millimeter-wave radar seeker resulting in the AGM-88G Advanced Anti-Radiation Guided Missile (AARGM).
+USAF is considering using the extended range AARGM as the basis for its next generation Stand-in Attack Weapon (SiAW) to equip the F-35A with SEAD capability.

-Contractor: Raytheon.
+Contractors: Raytheon (HARM); Northrop Grumman (AARGM).
 First Flight: April 1979.
 Delivered: 1982-98.
 IOC: Circa 1984.
-Active Variants: • AGM-88B.
-Early production variant. • AGM-88B.
-Early production variant. • AGM-88F.
+Active Variants: -AGM-88B.
+Early production variant. -AGM-88C.
+Current production variant. -AGM-88F.
 Upgraded variant with greater accuracy and precision.

-- Dimensions: Span 3.7 ft, length 13.7 ft, diameter 10 in. - Propulsion: Thiokol dual-thrust, solid-propellant rocket motor. - Performance: Supersonic, range 30+ miles. - Guidance: Proportional with fixed antenna and seeker head in missile nose.
+Dimensions: Span 3.7 ft, length 13.7 ft, diameter 10 in.
+Propulsion: Thiokol dual-thrust, solid-propellant rocket motor.
+Performance: Supersonic, range 30+ miles.
+Guidance: Proportional with fixed antenna and seeker head in missile nose.
 Warhead: HE fragmentation.
 Integration: F-16CJ (Block 50).

-AGM-114 HELLFIRE

-Air-to-surface guided missile
+AGM-114 HELLFIRE Air-to-surface guided missile

 Brief: Hellfire is a low-collateral damage, precision air-to-ground missile with semi-active laser guidance for use against light armor and personnel.
 Missiles are used on the MQ-9 Reaper.
 AFSOC dropped previous plans to integrate the weapons onto its AC-130W gunships in favor of the Small Glide Munition.
 Hellfire is procured through the Army, and numerous variants are utilized based on overseas contingency demands.
 An MQ-1 Predator successfully fired an AGM-114 for the first time in February 2000.
 The combo was employed in combat for the first time in Afghanistan on Oct.
 7, 2001.
 USAF is working to integrate the latest AGM-114R, which replaces several types with a single, multitarget weapon, onto the MQ-9.
-FY19 funds procure 4,338 missiles.
+FY20 funds 3,859 missiles as well as procurement of the next-generation Joint